 Choosing this option will eat up some of your lawn space and also require you to pour a foundation.
 Your architect can put together the initial plans.

-Then, you must hire a structural engineer to go over the plans, create a foundation plan and add details on the load carrying structural systems such as live load, dead load, and environmental loads such as wind, thermal, and seismic.
+Then, you must hire a residential structural engineer to go over the plans, create a foundation plan and add details on the load carrying structural systems such as live load, dead load, and environmental loads such as wind, thermal, and seismic.

 Without these details, your home may not be structurally sound, and you may not get approved for building permits.